-Christians Who Believe in Reincarnation
+Reasons Christians Might Believe in Reincarnation

-- In Matthew 11:13-14, Jesus says to his disciples: "For all the Prophets and the Law prophesied until John.
+- In Matthew 11:13-14, Jesus says to his disciples, "For all the Prophets and the Law prophesied until John.
 And if you are willing to accept it, he is the Elijah who was to come."

 Edgar Cayce Readings of Incarnations of Jesus

 The Sleeping Prophet, Edgar Cayce was a Christian and Sunday School teacher who read the Bible one time for each year of his life until he caught up with his age and an angel appeared before him.
 It surprised Cayce as well as other Christians when several of his readings revealed 11 lifetimes that Christ had lived.